DKL59/Data-Analytics-Portfolio/README.md

 ## 🧩 About Me
 Hi!
 I’m **Dipendra**, a data analyst passionate about uncovering insights and turning complex datasets into clear, actionable stories.
-I specialize in **Python**, **SQL**, **Power BI**, and **Excel**, and I enjoy connecting business goals with data-driven solutions.
+I specialize in **Python**, **SQL**, **Tableau**, and **Excel**, and I enjoy connecting business goals with data-driven solutions.

-I’ve completed projects analyzing marketing performance, healthcare resource utilization, and customer behavior — all designed to support smarter decision-making.
+I’ve completed projects analyzing marketing performance, healthcare resource utilization, and customer behavior — all designed to support data driven decision-making.

 ---